Burial Insurance with Heart Failure (2024 Update)

 Burial Insurance Underwriting If You Had Heart Failure

-Here’s how some insurance companies ask about heart failure on the insurance application:
+Here’s the scoop on what some insurance companies ask about heart failure on the application:

 • Have you been treated for or diagnosed, or has been hospitalized for stroke, heart attack, heart failure, cardiomyopathy, heart or circulatory surgery?